What is included in the school group registration fee?

 What equipment is provided, and what equipment do we need to bring?

-Pianos, drum sets, and cymbals are provided.
-Microphones, Guitar amps, bass amps, keyboard amps, chairs, and 25 music stands are also provided.
+Jazz Ensembles: Pianos, drum sets, and cymbals are provided.
+Microphones, Guitar amp, bass amp, keyboard amp, chairs, and 25 music stands are also provided.
 Vibes are available in all performance rooms.
 We do not provide electronic keyboards or auxiliary percussion.
 Rhythm section players are not provided for vocal soloists.
 Please visit www.uncjazzfest.com for standard set-up configurations prior to attending the festival.

 How many microphones are available to vocal groups?
-Up to 20 individual microphones are available for each group.
+Up to 20 individual microphones are available for each vocal jazz ensemble.
 Larger groups may use the group microphone setup.

 Will there be an opportunity for my students to meet the headlining artists?
 Students and directors have the opportunity to attend “Meet the Artist” question and answer sessions each day of the festival.